dendronhq/handbook/notes/handbook.sop.weekly-planning.md

   - create `user.{username}.weekly.{date}.plan`
     - this will create a note with the [[Weekly Planning User Checklist|dendron://dendron.handbook/templates.weekly-planning.user]] ^QVIJ3imkWAEo
     - fill out the checklist prior to the meeting
+#### For Weekly Goals
+1. Create a task note for each weekly goal ^ln5zq9jphkjb
+        Note: Even if there is an existing task note, create a new one specific to the weekly goal relating to the task
+1. Every task note associated with a goal should be tagged with #kind.goal
+1. Add a due date for sometime before the next weekly planning (Tuesday of next week)
+1. Ensure the PR link is updated in the fm (where applicable) **Example**:
+- There may be an existing task that contains multiple steps and will take longer than a week to complete - [[Task Management Sop Updates and Async|dendron://private/task.2022.06.15.task-management-sop-updates-and-async]]
+- Your goal for the week may only be to complete 1 or 2 steps
+- In that case, you will create a new task note for the work you are picking up in the week - [[weekly-goals-to-be-a-task|task.2022.06.15.add-process-for-all-weekly-goals-to-be-a-task]]
+- You can reference the new task note in the existing one to log work

 ### During
 - during the meeting, we recommend that those following along have two windows of the google doc open